Minimum wage exemptions for people with disabilities: Information for employees and their support people

 Where can I get more information?

-Contact the Department of Labour through our website or call 0800 20 90 20 during business hours.If an employee has any concerns about how the wage rate may affect their benefit or tax exemption they can contact Work and Income by calling 0800 559 009 or by emailing email@example.com.
+Contact the Ministry of Business, Innovation & Employment through our website or call 0800 20 90 20 during business hours.If an employee has any concerns about how the wage rate may affect their benefit or tax exemption they can contact Work and Income by calling 0800 559 009 or by emailing email@example.com.